Chirag-Nayak/go-basics/web-service/README.md

 	go build -o web-service.exe .\cmd\gorilla\main.go; if($?)  { .\web-service.exe }
 ```

+## API Documentation
+Swagger documentation can be viewed using the ReDoc UI in your browser at [http://localhost:9090/docs](http://localhost:9090/docs).

 ## Testing the Application
 You can use any 3rd party tool of your choice, I am using Postman for my testing.
 And I have also uploaded the Postman's collection [here](./TestEmployeeAPI.postman_collection.json) in case if you want to test using Postman.